clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/validate-signatures.rst

 used for illustrative purposes.
 You may use any image of |CL| you choose.

 #.
 Download the image, the signature of the SHA512 sum of the image, and the
-   Clear Linux certificate used for signing the SHA512 sum.
+   |CL| certificate used for signing the SHA512 sum.

    .. code-block:: console